purpl3f0xtesting/purpl3f0xtesting.github.io/_posts/2021-03-30-av_evasion.md

 <center><i><small>Figure 23 - MSDN for CreateThread</small></i></center>
 <br/>

-For most of these arguments wi'll supply 0s to let the API chose it's default actions, except for the start address, which will be the result that `VirtualAlloc()` returned to us earlier:
+For most of these arguments we'll supply 0s to let the API chose it's default actions, except for the start address, which will be the result that `VirtualAlloc()` returned to us earlier:
 ```C#
 IntPtr hThread = CreateThread(IntPrt.Zero, 0, addr, IntPtr.Zero, 0, IntPtr.Zero);
 ```